Citation, DOI, disclosures and article data

 It most often occurs in middle-aged individuals and is many times more common in women than men.
-Approximately 30% of asymptomatic middle-aged persons have the radiologic-pathologic findings of a Morton neuroma.
+Approximately 30% of asymptomatic middle-aged persons have radiologic findings of a Morton neuroma.

 Patients typically present with forefoot pain which radiates from midfoot to toes 5.
 Symptoms are often progressive and worsened by activity.
 The Mulder sign is a physical sign associated with Morton neuroma, which may be elicited while the patient is in a supine position.
 The pain associated with the neuroma, as well as a click, can be reproduced by squeezing the two metatarsal heads together with one hand, while concomitantly putting pressure on the interdigital space with the other hand.

-It is characterized by neural degeneration with epineural and endoneural vascular hyalinisation, and perineural fibrosis around a plantar digital nerve 2.
+It is characterized by neural degeneration with epineural and endoneurial vascular hyalinisation and perineural fibrosis around a plantar digital nerve 2.

-Occasionallly specific terms are used when occuring certain spaces 13
+Occasionally specific terms are used when occurring in certain spaces 13

-Dumbbell/ovoid-shaped lesion at a similar position to that described on ultrasound 1-2:
+Appears as a dumbbell/ovoid-shaped lesion at a similar position to that described on ultrasound 1,2,14:

 Treatment and prognosis

-Ultrasound-guided interdigital injection of steroid and local anesthetic has been demonstrated to have a relatively high success rate 9.
+Non-operative is often first-line treatment managed with a wide shoe box with a firm metatarsal pad 6.
+Ultrasound-guided interdigital injection of steroids and local anesthetic has been demonstrated to have a relatively high success rate 9.

 Surgical excision can also be performed, also with a relatively high success rate (~80% 6).